-- A. FMS assists the participant, legal guardian, or designated representative (as applicable) to: - 1.
-Manage and direct the disbursement of funds contained in the approved self-directed budget; - 2.
-Facilitate the employment of staff by the participant, legal guardian, or designated representative (as applicable), by performing as the participant's agent to verify employee and vendor qualifications, processing payroll, withholding Federal, State, and local tax and making tax payments to appropriate tax authorities; and - 3.
-Perform fiscal accounting and disseminate expense reports to the participant or family and State authorities. - B. Employer Authority tasks such as: - 1.
+- A. FMS assists the participant or designated representative to: - 1.
+Manage and direct the disbursement of funds contained in the participant-directed budget; - 2.
+Facilitate the employment of staff by the participant or designated representative, by performing as the participant's agent such employer responsibilities as verifying provider qualifications, processing payroll, withholding Federal, State, and local tax and making tax payments to appropriate tax authorities; and - 3.
+Perform fiscal accounting and make expenditure reports to the participant or family and State authorities. - B. Employer Authority tasks such as: - 1.
 Assisting the participant in verifying workers' citizenship or legal alien status (e.g., completing and maintaining a copy of the BCIS Form I-9 for each support service worker the participant employs); - 2.
 Assisting the participant to verify provider certifications, trainings and licensing requirements; - 3.
 Conducting criminal background checks; - 4.
-Collecting and processing timesheets or invoices of employees or vendors; - 5.
+Collecting and processing timesheets of support workers; - 5.
 Operating a payroll service, including process payroll, withholding taxes from workers' pay, filing and paying Federal (e.g., income tax withholding, FICA and FUTA), state (e.g., income tax withholding and SUTA), and, when applicable, local employment taxes and insurance premiums; and - 6.
-Distributing payroll checks, vendor payment, and mileage reimbursements. - C. Budget Authority tasks such as: - 1.
+Distributing payroll checks - C. Budget Authority tasks such as: - 1.
 Acting as a neutral bank, receiving and disbursing public funds, tracking and reporting on the participant's budget funds (received, disbursed and any balances); - 2.
-Maintaining a separate account for each participant's self-directed budget; - 3.
+Maintaining a separate account for each participant's participant-directed budget; - 3.
 Tracking a participant funds, disbursements and balancing participant funds; - 4.
-Processing and paying invoices for approved services in the PCP; and - 5.
-Preparing and distributing reports (e.g., budget status and expenditure reports) to participants, the DDA, and other entities as requested. - D. Additional Functions/activities such as provide other entities specified by the State with periodic reports of expenditures and the status of the self-directed budget.
+Processing and paying invoices for goods and services approved in the service plan; and - 5.
+Preparing and distributing reports (e.g., budget status and expenditure reports) to participants, DDA, and other entities as requested. - D. Additional Functions/activities such as: - 1.
+Receiving and disbursing funds for the payment of participant-directed services as specified in authorized plan; - 2.
+Providing periodic reports of expenditures and the status of the participant-directed budget as requested; - 3.
+Ensuring compliance with federal and State tax laws and employee wage and hour laws by appropriately managing withholdings, tax payments, and payment for workers' compensation; and - 4.
+Filing annual federal and State reports.